 Sing Psalms, Hymns, and Spiritual Songs together with your family even if we can’t sing together on Sundays!
 Even if you don’t have any musical family members, you can make a joyful noise to the Lord.
 Follow Redeemer’s Worship Services and Spotify Playlists each week to sing along, or pull up your favorite songs at home.

 Children’s Music is a touchy subject for me.
 I find it difficult to find music for kids that has 1) good, true and beautiful words, 2) Singable/Accessible melodies (that children can sing without hours of practice), and 3) Great music (very subjective, I know).

-For now, I’ll give you one recommendation: Ellie Holcomb.
+One of our favorites at Redeemer Kids is Ellie Holcomb.
 Her children’s music is excellent, and her solo albums (As Sure as the Sun/Red Sea Road) are great for singing with children as well (“Marvelous Light” is one of our favorite Upside Down songs, and “Living Water” was our VBS theme song a few years ago!)
-Check out her two children’s albums:
+Check out her children’s albums:

 - Sing: Remembering Songs

 - Rain for Roots (collaboration with Ellie Holcomb and others)

 - Jesus Kids by Shai Linne (don’t know how I missed this is 2018!
 My kids are playing it non-stop)